vnsny-bia/VisitContactTrace/README.md

 ## Importing Data <a name="importdata"></a>

-If you do have data you would like to use, click on "Choose Data File" and browse to the dataset you want to import into the VisitContactTrace application.
+If you have data you would like to use, click on "Choose Data File" and browse to the dataset you want to import into the VisitContactTrace application.

 The "View Selected File" button lets you preview your data and rename your columns to the names defined in [data specifications](#dataspec).
 If your column names and data formats are correct, you can click on "Use Selected File" to import the data into the application.
 If they are not correct, you will get an error message.